Hdias2003/task-manager-simple-/README.md

-this is a sample github repository for the devops project, from Heitoer Dias Student Id 78286 Group 1
+this is a sample github repository for the devops project, from Heitor Dias Student Id 78286 Group 1